saadbenchekroun/mercedes-ai/INSTALL.md

 For additional support:
 - Check the [documentation](docs/)
-- Contact the Mercedes-Benz AI Systems Team at ai-systems@mercedes-benz.com
+- Contact me at saadbenchekrun@gmail.com
-- Submit an issue on the [GitHub repository](https://github.com/mercedes-benz/mercedes-ai/issues)
+- Submit an issue on the [GitHub repository](https://github.com/saadbenchekroun/mercedes-ai/issues)

 ## Security Considerations